The reputed discoverer of Rogers Pass through today's Glacier National Park, Major

 the detailed survey for the completion of the line from Calgary to the gap near present day Canmore.
 Since the age of

-in the field and for engineering economies, very desirable traits in the views of the cost-conscious
+the field and for engineering economies, very desirable traits in the views of the cost-conscious syndicate members.
+In

 Much later, after Shaw had been sent further west to inspect the route Rogers was working on through the Selkirk